amidg/teslak10-3d-enabled/README.md

 ## 4. Afterword and further testing:
 Initial reddit post: https://www.reddit.com/r/VFIO/comments/mfc1rg/tesla_k10_without_hardware_mod_can_now_work_as/

 As stated by other users, reflash step may not be neccessary and yes, it is not.
-BUT ONLY if your actual GPU HAS 3D acceleration ENABLED.
-This method is designed to make Nvidia Compute ONLY cards work as their Quadro counterparts.
+BUT ONLY if your actual GPU HAS 3D acceleration ENABLED BY ITSELF.
+This method is designed to make Nvidia Compute ONLY cards to work as their Quadro counterparts.
 * Conversion from Titan X -> Quadro M6000 most likely WILL NOT require any reflash.
 * Conversion from Tesla M40 (compute only) -> Quadro M6000 most likely WILL require reflash of the modified M6000 vBIOS to make it work.
 Please, refer to this https://www.reddit.com/r/pcmasterrace/comments/m6evvp/gaming_on_a_tesla_m40_gtx_titan_x_performance_for/